AG7GN/nexus-utilities/README.md

 	1, 12, 13, 14, 123, 124, 134, 1234, 2, 23, 234, 24, 3, 34, 4

+NOTE: If no switch levers are in the down position, `piano.sh` will run, so there are 16 possible lever positions and corresponding scripts.

-Example:  When the piano switch levers 2 and 4 are down, the script named `$HOME/piano24.sh` will run whenever the Raspberry Pi starts.
+Example 1:  When the piano switch levers 2 and 4 are down, the script named `$HOME/piano24.sh`, if present and executable, will run whenever the Raspberry Pi starts.

+Example 2:  When no levers on the piano switch are down, the script named `$HOME/piano.sh`, if present and executable, will run whenever the Raspberry Pi starts.

 See [pianoX.sh.example](#piano-script-example) for an example piano script.